 ||$20.00 per night, up to eight people with one vehicle.
 Second vehicle per night: $8.00 additional.
 These campgrounds are available for Picnic/day use (10 a.m to 4 p.m.) for a fee of $8.00 up to 5 people.
 Senior and Access Interagency passes are accepted for a 50% discount on single-site camping fees.
 Other Interagency passes are not accepted.

 Access: 13 miles from I-17 south-east of Flagstaff on Forest Highway 3 (Lake Mary Road) on your left

 Click on map thumbnail for larger view.

 Attractions: Boating, fishing, biking, hiking, sightseeing, wildlife watching: waterfowl, bald eagles, elk, deer, picnic area.

 Facilities: 30 single unit sites.
-Tables, fire rings and cooking grills, Drinking water, 3 accessible vault type toilets.
+Tables, fire rings and cooking grills, drinking water, three accessible vault type toilets.
 Boat ramp at lakes.
-Universal access fishing at Lake Mary Narrows Picnic Area; Wood Memorial Trail (universal access) links Lakeview Campground with Lake Mary Narrows Picnic Area; trash service for pay campers only; host on site; space is usually available for slide-outs.
+Universal access fishing at Lake Mary Narrows Picnic Area.
+Wood Memorial Trail (universal access) links Lakeview Campground with Lake Mary Narrows Picnic Area.
+Trash service for pay campers only.
+Host on site.
+Space is usually available for slide-outs.

 Leave No Trace: Recognize your role in preserving wild lands by practicing these Leave No Trace principles:

 - Plan ahead and prepare.